WildChild83/BlastForth/Word-Reference.md

 `+culminate` *( R: limit index -- limit index' )*  "plus culminate"
 `-culminate` *( R: limit index -- limit index' )*  "minus culminate"
 `/culminate` *( R: limit index -- limit index' )*  "slash culminate"
 Similar to `leave` except these merely adjust the loop parameters so that the loop terminates at the end of the current iteration.
 The current loop iteration continues and finishes normally.
-Which version of `culminate` you should use depends on which version of `loop` you're in, and whether the step value is positive or negative:
+Which version of `culminate` you should use depends on which version of `loop` you're in, and whether the step value is positive or negative.
+Here are the guidelines:

 Use `culminate` with `loop`.
 If the step value is *positive*, use `+culminate` with `+loop` and `-culminate` with `-loop`.
 If the step value is *negative*, use `/culminate`.

+## Defining Words

+Aka "words that create new words."
+All the words in this section parse the next token from the input buffer and create a new word with that token as its name.
+This is annotated with *"name"* in the Defining Word's stack comment.

+`create` *( "name" -- )*  "create"
+*Create* a new word named *"name"* and place its code field in ROM at the current position of the ROMspace pointer.
+When invoked, the new word pushes its ROM address onto the Data Stack, allowing software to access whatever data is at that position in ROM.
+This region of data is called the *data field* of the Created word.
+The "type" of the data depends on how the Created word is used.
+All other Defining Words implicitly invoke `create`.

+`:` *( "name" -- )*  "colon"
+Create a new *colon definition* and switch the environment to *compilation state*.
+Compile each subsequent word into the *data field* of the new colon definition, until a `;` (semicolon) is encountered.
+Once compiled, the new word can be executed analogously to a "subroutine" call.

+`;` *( -- )*  "semicolon"
+Finalize the currently-compiling colon definition, and switch the environment back to *interpretation state*.

+`constant` *( n "name" -- )*  "constant"
+Create a new *constant* and place *n* in the constant's data field.
+When invoked, the new word pushes *n* onto the Data Stack.